mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Builds the specified stages by running docker on the associates sources.
+Builds the specified stages by running Docker on the associates sources.
 The resulting image is pushed to the registry.
 Docker build is run with appropriate build arguments.

 For war sources, available build argument depend on the template being used, you can see them in the error message if you specify an